The Scottsboro Boys (musical): Regional productions

 A Philadelphia, Pennsylvania, production of The Scottsboro Boys featuring several of the original Broadway cast members played at the Philadelphia Theatre Company in the Suzanne Roberts Theatre beginning on January 20, 2012.
 Stroman's original direction and choreography was replicated by Jeff Whiting.
 The limited engagement concluded on February 19, 2012.

 A new production opened at San Diego's Old Globe Theatre on April 22, 2012, running until June 10, 2012.

 The musical ran at the American Conservatory Theater, San Francisco, from June 21, 2012, to July 22, 2012.

+The musical had its Los Angeles premiere on May 21, 2013 at the Ahmanson Theatre.
+Joshua Henry reprised his Tony nominated role of Haywood Patterson from the original Broadway cast and was joined by Hal Linden, Trent Armand Kendall, JC Montgomery, and C. Kelly Wright.
+The production closed on June 30, 2013.

 SpeakEasy Stage produced the Boston premiere of The Scottsboro Boys in 2016.
 After an extended and remounted run, it won the Elliot Norton Award for Outstanding Musical Production, Midsize, Small or Fringe Theater.

 The show made its Chicago premiere with Porchlight Music Theatre on February 7, 2017.

 In May 2018, the musical opened at the Signature Theater in Arlington, Virginia.